opi-lab/3d-vision-2023/index.md

 ### Assignment 1

-A summary of Linear Algebra and Probability exercises. **Due date:** 2017-08-25.
+A summary of Linear Algebra and Probability exercises. **Due date:** TBD.

 [Assignment 1]({{site.url}}pdfs/a1.pdf)